 Trademark Registration in Italy

-Registration of an EU trademark can be applied for at the Office for the Harmonization in the Internal Market (OHIM, based in Alicante, Spain).
+EU trademark is a single registration procedure that provides protection of the trademark in all member states of the European Union.
+Registration of an EU trademark is filed with the Office for the Harmonization in the Internal Market (OHIM, headquartered in Alicante, Spain).

 What are the main requirements and procedure to register and Italian trademark?

 - – Choose if you want to register a “name trademark” or “logo trademark”;

 - – choose classes of registration (the choice of the classes has to be made with particular care by consulting the Nice Classification);

 - – check whether the trademark is available and to assess the likelihood that the trademark registration will be successful;

 - – filing the trademark registration application with the OHIM or with the Italian Patents and Trademarks Office (Ufficio Italiano Brevetti e Marchi);

 - – if no opposition is filed by third parties, the trademark certificate is granted and a date of grant is assigned;

 - – before the trademark is granted, any holder of an earlier identical or similar trademark or anyone considering that the trademark application violates its own right, may file an opposition to the registration within three months from the publication date.

 Contact us for more information about trademark registration in Italy and the EU